Gumroad Review 2020

-Gumroad only offers coupon codes at this time.
+Gumroad only has user coupon codes at this time.

-Discount codes can be set up in your product options.
+You can create discount codes in your product options.

 Unfortunately, bump offers or upsells are not possible at this time, which is understandable as this is one of the most basic, but robust, cart platforms in the market.

 Advanced Sales Features Summary:

 Besides discount coupon codes, there are no advanced sales features like upsell or bump offers.

 Another thing that can boost sales is having affiliates promote your product(s).
 Gumroad has got you covered here - in Gumroad style: simple and to the point!

 What you see in the image below is what you get: